 The majority of our research students are full-time; however, we are able to offer study on a part-time basis in exceptional circumstances.
-To apply for part-time study, please choose the part-time route via the application portal and be prepared to make a case at your interview.
+To apply for part-time study, please choose the full-time route via the application portal and be prepared to make a case at your interview.

 Our programmes are overseen by the Director and Deputy Director of Doctoral Studies, Prof Eva Pils and Dr Aruna Nair, supported by the Vice Dean for Research, Prof Tanya Aplin.